dotnet/docs/docs/core/extensions/localization.md

 1. *MessageService.sr.resx*
 1. *MessageService.resx*

 The "culture fallback" will entirely ignore locales, meaning resource file number four is selected if there are no corresponding matches.
-If the culture was set to `"fr-CA"`, localization would end up falling to the *MessageService.resx* file as it's the default.
+If the culture was set to `"fr-FR"`, localization would end up falling to the *MessageService.resx* file as it's the default.

 ### Resource lookup